simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 3. After a successful import of all FILE arguments, without error and without `--dry-run`, hledger saves the new latest dates in each FILE's `.latest.FILE` for next time.

-If overlap detection does go wrong, it's not too hard to recover from:
+If overlap detection does go wrong, it's relatively easy to repair:

 - You'll notice it when you try to reconcile your hledger balances with your bank.
 - `hledger print FILE.csv` will show all recently downloaded transactions.